 Where the cost savings value of the Coverdell Fellowship comes from

-- 100% of student health insurance
+- 100% of student health insurance fees covered

-- 10% discount at UA bookstore
+- 10% discount at the UA bookstore

 Fellowships awarded per year (average)